SecZetta/integrations/sailpoint-iiq/README.md

-assignment_source | method that the assignment profile was created assignment_start_date | start date for the assignment assignment_person_profile_id | id for the associated person profile assignment_sponsor_user_id | id for the associated sponsor user account
+assignment_source | method that the assignment profile was created assignment_start_date | start date for the assignment assignment_person_profile_id | id for the associated person profile assignment_sponsor_login | login for the associated sponsor user account

 ## SecZetta Workflow Changes

-In order to support the above connector, the workflows in SecZetta need to include the approriate steps to populate the id values for the assignment_person_profile_id and assignment_sponsor_user_id attributes.
+In order to support the above configuration, the workflows in SecZetta need to include the approriate steps to populate the id values for the assignment_person_profile_id and assignment_sponsor_user_id attributes along with the needed organization and person attributes.

-The baseline workflows that need to be updated are:
+The baseline workflows that need to be updated are (with the needed attributes to send) for all related assignments:
-- Add Student Assignment
-- Add Provider Assignment
+- Add Assignment
+  - assignment_organization, assignment_person
 - Update Assignment Details

-In each of the workflows, before the final Create or Update step, an additional REST API Action step needs to be added to perform a lookup and mapping of the attriute.

-To set the assignment_person_profile_id, the GET:/profiles/{{ attribute.assignment_person.first.id }} REST API call needs to be made and then map the response profile->id to assignment_person_profile_id

-To set the assignment_sponsor_user_id, the GET:/users?id=/{{ attribute.assignment_sponsor.first.id }} REST API call needs to be made and then map the response users->0->id to assignment_sponsor_user_id

-In addition, any non-workflow based imports of profiles via the /profiles API need to ensure the assignment_person_profile_id and assignment_sponsor_user_id attributes are set.

-## Alternative Design

-The design above allows for the flexibility of adding/changing attributes on the person profile in SecZetta with the only impact being changes to the schema/operations in IdentityIQ.
-While that approach offers the most flexibility, it does require multiple api calls to gather data.

-The alternative design is to have the SecZetta workflows that impact Person profiles, to update attributes onto the assignment profile as well.
-So the first_name of the person would get added to the assignment profile, as an example, in order to just have the IdentityIQ aggregation read only the assignemnt profiles.

-The impact of this design is that any changes to person attributes will require updating any workflow in SecZetta with the needed set attribute actions to update the assignment profiles as well.

-These workflows in the baseline would need to be updated to support this design:
-- Add Student Assignment
+  - assignment_organization, assignment_person
+- Update Person Details
-- Add Provider Assignment
+  - person_assignments
+- New Non-Employee
+  - assignment_organization, assignment_person
-- Update Personal Information
+- Update Organization
+  - organization_assignments

+Each of these workflows need a final action to call the 'Synchronize Assignment Attributes' workflow.